 What Does it Mean to Roll Back an Odometer?

 Dishonest people aren’t afraid to roll back the odometer to make a car look like it has fewer miles than it actually has.
-It’s been much easier to roll back an odometer with a mechanical version.
-While there are some hoops to jump through to get around the security system, the criminals know how to make it happen with minimal effort.
+It is much easier to roll back a mechanical odometer.
+While there are some hoops to jump through to get around the security system, criminals know how to make it happen with minimal effort.

-It’s not impossible to roll back a digital odometer and those who have sought out how to do it have succeeded.
-The effort is a lot harder because the security features are more advanced, but it’s not impossible.
+It’s not impossible to roll back a digital odometer, and those who have sought out how to do it have succeeded.
+It is a lot harder, because the security features are more advanced, but it’s not impossible.
 With either type of odometer, you must be on guard against tampering and fraud.

 Otherwise, you could pay more for a vehicle, assuming it’s worth a higher value than it actually is.
-Additionally, odometer tampering is illegal.
+Odometer tampering is illegal.
 If you realize that the odometer of a vehicle has been rolled back, you want to take legal action against the car dealer.

 How to Tell if Odometer Has Been Rolled Back